BrandonP85/qa-learning-lab/test-cases/NEG-TC-005.md

 Status: FAIL

-Notes: tupdating the UI to include a flag on a bad email address before the continue button is pressed would prevent this error for users.
+Notes: updating the UI to include a flag on a bad email address before the continue button is pressed would prevent this error for users.